The touch typing app

 Yes.
 Typiq's curriculum is designed for learners from age 7.
 It has no ads, no social features, no data collection, and no internet requirement.
 Many parents and homeschoolers use it as a weekly 10-minute practice.

-English (QWERTY), Romanian, German (QWERTZ), French (AZERTY), Italian, Spanish, Portuguese and Greek — each with its native layout and special characters taught explicitly.
+English (QWERTY), Spanish, Portuguese, German (QWERTZ), Italian, French (AZERTY), Polish, Greek and Romanian — each with its native layout and accented characters taught explicitly.

 Yes.
 30-day money-back guarantee on all plans.
 Email support@typiq-app.com and we refund, no questions asked.